Generic or Basic BSN Program (Jersey City Campus)

 All students must participate in the enrichment/preparatory/remediation program beginning with their first clinical course.

 All students must take the Summative Examination (HESI Comprehensive or similar comprehensive examination), administered in the last clinical nursing course.
 This examination will additionally factor as 10% of the final grade for the course.
 Students will be given two (2) opportunities to achieve the specified score.
 Prior to the examination, the School of Nursing will establish a specified passing score.
 Students who achieve the specified passing score or better will receive a grade of 100 percent for the examination.
-Students who achieve less than the specified passing score will receive a grade of zero percent for the examination.
+Students who achieve less than the specified passing score will receive a grade equal to the percentage conversion score for the examination.

 The BSN (generic) program can be completed in four years (or eight semesters) of full-time study.
 Students must complete the program within six consecutive calendar years.
 Required science courses must be repeated once they are five years or older.